|Salary||$24.99 - $31.21/hour; $4,331.60 - $5,409.73/month; $51,979.20 - $64,916.80/year|

 Veterans DD214 (if applicable)|

-May exercise technical and functional supervision over assigned clerical staff.
+May exercise direct supervision over assigned secretarial and clerical personnel.

 Duties may include, but are not limited to, the following: